Maggie's Private Studio FAQ's

 - Payments can be made pre or post, weekly or monthly.

-- If 4 consecutive weeks pass without at least 2 hours practiced in one week, you may be dropped.
+- If 4 consecutive weeks pass without at least 4 hours of total practice, you may be dropped.

-- Lesson time, cost, and practice times can be cut in half for those under 8 years of age.
-Lesson time and costs (but not practice times) can be cut in half for financial reasons for those 8 and older.
+- Lesson time and cost (but not practice times) can be cut in half for those under 8 years of age or for financial reasons.

 - Q: How much should students practice?